 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

-In 2012, business partners Liam Hughes, Mike Hayward and Ian McDougall created the Glasgow Distillery Co., named after the company which ran Dundashill distillery between 1825 and 1832.
+In 2012, business partners Liam Hughes, Mike Hayward and Ian McDougall created the Glasgow Distillery Co., named after the company that ran the old Dundashill distillery between 1825 and 1832.

-Dundashill was situated in the north of the city at the terminus which acted as the meeting point between the Forth & Clyde and Monklands Canals.
+Dundashill was situated in the north of the city at the meeting point between the Forth & Clyde and Monklands Canals.
 Founded in 1770, it was eventually wound up in 1902, before being bought by DCL the following year and merged with the neighbouring Port Dundas distillery.

-Taking further inspiration from Dundashill, this first release of the Glasgow single malt is dubbed ‘1770’ after the year of the old distilleries creation.
-It contains 3 year old, unpeated whisky which has been matured in first fill ex-bourbon casks then finished in virgin oak.
+Taking further inspiration from Dundashill, this first release of the Glasgow single malt is dubbed ‘1770’ after the year of the old distillery’s creation.
+It contains 3 year old, unpeated whisky that has been matured in first fill ex-bourbon casks then finished in virgin oak.
 Bottled at 46%, it was available by ballot only, for a price of £100 a bottle.

 Smell: Layers of Vanilla, Coconut & Almond, Berries & Apples, Pepper, Paprika and Charred Oak.